Toloka/docs/en/guide/concepts/pool_csv.md

       - `Al:longitude` — Longitude.

-  Task type depends on which fields are filled in:
+  Task type depends on which fields are filled in.

-  {% list tabs %}
+  {% cut "General task" %}

-  - General task

     To create a [general task](../../glossary.md#general-task), fill in the columns with the `INPUT` header.